-Employee: Read HCC Emergency Response Plan.
-Be familiar with the campus and campus buildings you work in and frequent often.
-Participate in campus training sessions and drills.
-Sign up for the college's ENS, and ask questions.
+Employee: Read HCC Emergency Response Plan, Be familiar with the campus and campus buildings you work in and frequent often, participating in campus training sessions and drills, signing up for the college's emergency notification system, and ask questions.

-Student: Read HCC Emergency Response Plan.
-Be familiar with the campus and campus buildings you have class in and frequent often.
-Participate in campus training sessions and drills.
-Sign up for the college's ENS, and ask questions.
+Student: Read HCC Emergency Response Plan, Be familiar with the campus and campus buildings you have classes in and frequent often, participating in campus trainings and drills, signing up for the college's emergency notification system, and ask questions.

-During an Emergency Incident - Responsibilities
+Responsibilities During an Emergency Incident